willvieira/ms_STM-managed/manuscript/manuscript.md

 We have demonstrated here that management practices could help forest communities to cope with a fast change in climate along a large gradient of annual mean temperature.
 However, we can expect that the spatial distribution of different practices would interact and change the final outcomes.
-For instance, creating gaps with a selective harvest of boreal stands nearby the mixed distribution or the temperate tree plantations may create a synergy.
+For instance, creating gaps with the harvest of boreal stands nearby the mixed distribution may create a synergy.
+On the other hand, the 20% harvest intensity had a strong effect on the boreal shift, while the temperate did not move (Figure @fig:sim-result3 g), showing that there are other factors more important than the spatial distribution of the management practice.
-Furthermore, we have simulated here the effect of four management practices alone, while the interaction between them may have an even greater effect.
+We have simulated here the effect of four management practices alone, while the interaction between them may have an even greater effect.
 Our simulations show no effect of plantation and harvest on the range shift of the boreal-temperate ecotone at a short time scale of 150 years (figure @fig:sim-result).
 However, planting temperate trees after harvesting boreal stands may overcome the limitations of these two practices when applied individually.
 Interacting management practices such as harvest and plantation, and applying these practices in particular locations may increase the potential of forest management to help forest keep pace with climate change.